 Maybe a few have been written by characters in a hypertext novel I wrote back in the nineties.
-The work looks archaic, but I’m grateful it’s preserved digitally in the National Library of Australia.
+It looks archaic, but I’m grateful it’s preserved digitally in the National Library of Australia.

-But if you think these poems are more likely being dreamt up by a couple of old farts in a nook of their smoky Hebridean cottage then you could be right.
+But if you think these poems are more likely dreamt up by a couple of old farts in a nook in their smoky Hebridean cottage then you could be right.
 Fictional fiction-makers are mutable.

 Or in a C-Suite bathroom in a tower in LA or Shanghai.
 Relief from relieving the world of futurity.

 ‘If her eyes had been open she would have seen across to where the city rose like a phantasm of ice, its purple zomes and domes sparkling under the westering sun.’